 Casper, a leading bed-in-a-box brand, is one of the few memory foam mattress makers to incorporate the benefits of latex into their mattresses.
 The Casper Sleep 10-Inch Mattress is a popular choice for sleepers searching for the best latex foam mattress.
 This is definitely a pricier option for a bed-in-a-box, with a queen mattress costing around $1,000, but the Casper has rave reviews and integrates latex and memory foam for a unique sleeping experience backed by a 100-night free sleep trial.

-Casper constructs their mattresses with 4 layers of support for the ultimate support without sacrificing comfort.
+Casper constructs their mattresses with 4 layers of support for the ultimate support without sacrificing comfort in comparison to other type of mattresses.
 Most notably, the top layer of this mattress is latex foam.
 The result is a mattress that offers the soft support memory foam is known for but adds the appealing properties of latex on top.
 Most notably, you’ll appreciate that this open-cell latex foam mattress distributes and releases heat more readily than some other mattress materials, such as memory foam.
 This feature separates Casper from the sea of other memory foam mattresses on the market.